Pabl0Parra/STAR-WARS-REACT-API/README.md

 # **Description**

 This delivery is based on a technical test of a large company in the e-commerce sector, which is looking for front end developers in Barcelona.
-This project is a technical test: consuming API data, displaying it in a list, and implementing the detail of each item in the list.
+This project is a technical test: consuming API data, displaying it in a list, and implementing the detail of each item in the list..

 The website you have to develop is an information website about Star Wars ships!
 The list of ships with the detailed information of each one of them will have to be shown.